umairalam289/Yolov8_Tutorial_Fish_Detection/README.md

    - Using the trained YOLO model to predict object detections on sample images.
    - Annotating detected objects with bounding boxes and displaying labels, coordinates, and confidence scores.

-4. **Integration with Kaggle and GitHub**:
-   - Structuring the project as a Kaggle notebook for easy execution, sharing, and collaboration.
-   - Integrating the notebook with GitHub for version control and public sharing.

 ## Usage